Search

 • Components of a deep learning system

-• The no-code computer vision platform Viso Suite
+• The premier computer vision infrastructure Viso Suite

 About us: Viso.ai provides the leading end-to-end Computer Vision Platform Viso Suite.
-The powerful AI infrastructure is used by global leaders to build, deliver and scale their computer vision applications.
+Global leaders use our computer vision infrastructure to build, deliver, and scale their applications.
 Get a demo for your organization.

 What Is Computer Vision?

 Computer vision is the automation of human sight, imitating human eyes with a camera and the brain with a computer.
 It is a fundamental technology because human sight is mankind’s most important sense; it underlies every human activity.
-Hence, the ability to automate human sight with computers opens up massive market opportunities across every economic sector.
+Hence, the ability to teach computers to see opens up massive market opportunities across every economic sector.

 Applications built with a computer vision platform